I recently discussed the 3 Big Whys to consider in your job search and hiring strategies for you and your business.

-Therefore, do you have the right keywords that align with the role in the top of the first half of the first page?
+Therefore, do you have the right keywords that align with the role at the top of the first half of the first page?

-The AI / algorithms in many ATS and CRM programs where CVs are stored, prioritise the order of the information on the page and prioritises the content of the first page and top of that page.
+The AI/algorithms in many ATS and CRM programs where CVs are stored prioritise the order of the information on the page and prioritise the content of the first page and top of that page.

 Do you have an informative and impactful first page?

-What we have also seen is CVs and LinkedIn profiles that have decorated with keywords to try and make it seem as though you aligned for the role, but when we look deeper it is apparent you aren’t.
+What we have also seen are CVs and LinkedIn profiles that have been decorated with keywords to try and make it seem as though you are aligned for the role, but when we look deeper, it is apparent you aren’t.

-That is where at phone screen or interview I would rule you out very quickly if you don’t actually have those skills required.
+That is where, at the phone screen or interview, I would rule you out very quickly if you don’t actually have those skills required.
 It may also cause you some damage reputationally if you are not truthful in your applications and be blacklisted for future roles through that organisation/ recruiter.

-I would like to make note here that at mexec we endeavour to treat every person that emails us individually and as important as the next.
+Here at mexec, we endeavour to treat every person who emails us individually and as important as the next.
 ALL CVs and applications/ emails are reviewed by human eyes by myself or one of my team.
-Here at mexec we also have a 48 hour reply guarantee.
+Here at mexec, we also have a 48-hour reply guarantee.

-I have many more to talk with you about another day, at least another 3 newsletters worth!
-So keep a watch out for our quarterly newsletter on how to make sure you are getting to interview and also hiring managers are you writing your position descriptions well enough to make sure you find the best candidates?
+I have many more to talk about another day, at least another three newsletters worth!
+So keep a watch out for our quarterly newsletter on how to make sure you are getting to the interview stage.
+Also, hiring managers, are you writing your position descriptions well enough to ensure you find the best candidates?

-Talk to Sue on our mexec jobstrategyTM program if you find you are not getting to interview.
+Talk to Sue on our mexec jobstrategyTM program if you are not getting to interview.

 Or if you are getting to interview on how we can help you with interview training to nail your next move.

-Employers, if you are searching for that unicorn staff member and can’t find them, reach out to us to talk with you on how we can search to find them for you.
+Employers, if you are searching for that unicorn staff member and can’t find them, reach out to us to discuss how we can search to find them for you.